 Born in Evin recounts Zaree’s journey, but it is far from voyeuristic.
 Spectators are not given details of Zaree’s parents’ stays in prison, for example, and emphasis is not put on gruesome details or torture.
 It does, however, put together some of the missing pieces of Zaree’s personal puzzle, as well as those of a wider generation of children of Iran’s political prisoners.

 In addition, the director’s questions resonate beyond Iranian politics.
-Zaree, for example, often mentions the Holocaust, since her stepfather, Kurt Grünberg, is a child of Holocaust survivors and a psychologist working on In making these wider connections, Zaree attempts to detach herself – and the viewer – from the personal elements of the story.
+Zaree, for example, often mentions the Holocaust, since her stepfather, Kurt Grünberg, is a child of Holocaust survivors and a psychologist working on how trauma can be passed on from one generation to another.
+In making these wider connections, Zaree attempts to detach herself – and the viewer – from the personal elements of the story.

 “It’s so interesting.
 People always refer to the film as being extremely personal, which I disagree with to some extent,” says Zaree.
 “The personal story is an entry point to expose something much more collective and political.
 I had no interest in doing a film about myself or my story.
 At first, I didn’t even appear in it.
 I worked on the film for over four years.
 Up and through the editing process, which took a year, we kept asking: is this showing something that is both personal and universal, and where is the point where the two merge?”